 My husband and I celebrate our wedding anniversary on May 22.
-Over the past decade and a half we have had good and great times, but also some bad and even worse times.
+Over the past decade and a half we have had our share of ups and downs.
+Sometimes I think we’ve had even more than our share?
 I like to blame Walt Disney for making me think that all you need to do is find your Prince and then you’re all set for a Happily Ever After.
 But it’s a lot of work too.

 There have been many times where it really has seemed to be that perfect dance in the clouds where everything is going our way.
 But in full transparency, there have also been times when it’s been rocky and we didn’t know if we would make it.